theobald-software/theobald-software.github.io/content/_en/editorial-guide/yunio-style-guide/layout.md

 ### Checkboxes

 The following rules apply to checkboxes and radios:
-- labels are left of the checkbox
+- labels are right of the checkbox
 - labels align to the center of the checkbox
 - the space between checkbox and label is `5px`